Sudhar-007/employee-dashboard/README.md

 to detect side effects.
 This caused useEffect to fire twice, sending two simultaneous POST requests to the API.
-One request succeeded while the other failed, triggering the catch block and showing "Failed to fetch data" despite valid data being returned.

-Fixed by adding AbortController to the fetch in List.jsx.
+One request succeeded while the other failed, triggering the catch block and showing "Failed to fetch data" despite valid data being returned.Fixed by adding AbortController to the fetch in List.jsx.
 When StrictMode unmounts and remounts the component, the cleanup function calls controller.abort() which cancels the first in-flight request.
 The second request completes cleanly.
 AbortError is caught separately and ignored